Download our template (Word, 169KB) to help you draft your bulletin in the headline release structure.

 |Related||There are a number of different boxes that can be used to link to:

-If you publish a bulletin or headline release and are thinking about making it data-only, you may want to consider:
+If you publish a bulletin or headline release and are thinking about making it data only, you should consider:

-- whether a significant number of users rely on the supporting content in a bulletin or headline release, and how they will be affected if that ends
+- whether users rely on the supporting content in a bulletin or headline release, and how they will be affected if that ends

-- the implications of users downloading and using the data without having easy access to important caveats, strengths and limitations
+- the implications of users using the data without easy access to caveats, strengths and limitations

 - Main points are the only commentary provided: there are no additional sections for analysis or reporting